phtag/Updated-portfolio/README.md

 # Updated-portfolio
 Week 9 homework assignment - UC Davis Extension Full-Stack Bootcamp Course
 ### Overview
 This homework assignment required us to update our portfolio page to make it employer ready.
+See my portfolio page at https://phtag.github.io/Updated-portfolio/

 ### Purpose
 The project taught us how to use HTML/CSS, frameworks and Javascripts in order to effectively market ourselves to prospective employees.